 A longitudinal study of household prosperity in east London (2021-2031)

 This research forms the basis of a longitudinal study about prosperity which the IGP are now embarking on the first of its kind in the UK.
-The study will observe how households in twelve post-industrial neighbourhoods in east London, (subject to rapid economic and social transformation driven by the regeneration of London's Queen Elizabeth Olympic Park) self-report their prosperity over the decade 2021-2031.
+The study will observe how households in thirteen post-industrial neighbourhoods in east London, (subject to rapid economic and social transformation driven by the regeneration of London's Queen Elizabeth Olympic Park) self-report their prosperity over the decade 2021-2031.
 This is the first longitudinal study in the UK to track household prosperity using the Prosperity Index and is based on qualitative research about the determinants of prosperity for individuals and communities in east London.
 While strategic urban regeneration programmes are designed with increasingly complex socio-economic objectives in mind (e.g. tackling worklessness, enhancing economic inclusion), there is a lack of research evaluating the outcomes and impacts of regeneration.